Heyyprakhar1/Heyyprakhar1/README.md

 Infrastructure engineer with a focus on cloud-native systems, platform automation, and secure delivery workflows.
 I work at the intersection of Kubernetes-native tooling, GitOps, and DevSecOps — designing systems that are observable by default, auditable end-to-end, and built to scale without accumulating operational debt.

-Currently exploring AI infrastructure patterns: model serving pipelines, vector store backends, and the platform primitives that make AI workloads production-safe.
+Currently building AI infrastructure patterns: model serving pipelines, vector store backends, and the platform primitives that make AI workloads production-safe.

 Open to platform engineering, SRE, and DevSecOps roles at startups building in the cloud-native space.